-Hoover Elementary School is using the Positive Behavioral Intervention and Supports (PBIS) system to encourage everyone to Be Respectful, Be Responsible, and Be Safe.
+Ferderbar Elementary School is using the Positive Behavioral Intervention and Supports (PBIS) system to encourage everyone to Be Respectful, Be Responsible, and Be Safe.
 PBIS is a process for creating safer and more effective schools.
 It is a systems approach to enhancing the capacity of schools to educate all children by developing research-based, school-wide, and classroom behavior support systems.
 The process focuses on improving a school's ability to teach and support positive behavior for all students.
-Rather than a prescribed program, PBIS provides systems for schools to design, implement, and evaluate effective school-wide, classroom, non-classroom, and student specific plans.
-PBIS includes school-wide procedures and processes intended for all students and all staff in all settings.
-PBIS is not a program or a curriculum.
+Rather than a prescribed program, PBIS provides systems for schools to design, implement, program or a curriculum.
 It is a team-based process for systemic problem solving, planning, and evaluation.
 It is an approach to creating a safe and productive learning environment where teachers can teach and all students can learn